MicrosoftDocs/azure-stack-docs/azure-stack/user/emergency-vm-access.md

 In this scenario, the operator can decide which subscription should be able to use the emergency VM access feature.

 To run this script, you must have Azure Stack Hub PowerShell installed.
-Please follow the guidance on how to install [Azure Stack Hub PowerShell](../operator/azure-stack-powershell-install.md).
+Follow the guidance on how to install [Azure Stack Hub PowerShell](../operator/azure-stack-powershell-install.md).

 ### [AzureRM modules](#tab/azurerm1)